0

 These cells are like the immune system's informants, grabbing pathogens and showing them off to T-cells for destruction.
 Adequate vitamin A intake turbocharges our cells, ensuring we're always ahead in the race against infections.

-Studies have illustrated that vitamin A boosts the dendritic cells' capacity to showcase antigens to T-cells, facilitating an improved dialogue within our body's defense mechanisms.
+Vitamin A boosts the dendritic cells' capacity to showcase antigens to T-cells, facilitating an improved dialogue within our body's defense mechanisms.
 This means better communication within the immune system and quicker responses to threats.

 Enhancing Neutrophil Traps